Luís Frade: Early career

 As a kid Frade played primarily Rugby and Basketball, and only discovered handball at the age of 14.

 In 2015 he Joined Portuguese first league team AA Águas Santas.
 In 2018 he joined Portuguese top team Sporting CP.
 In his first season at the club he came in second place in the Portuguese League Andebol 1.

 FC Barcelona

 In 2020 he joined FC Barcelona on a four year deal.
 In his first season at the club he reached the final of the EHF Champions League, where Barcelona lost the German side THW Kiel.
 In this season he was named best young player in the world by Handball Planet.
 The following season in 2021 he won the EHF Champions League, beating Danish team Aalborg Håndbold in the final.

 National team

 He represented Portugal at the 2020 European Men's Handball Championship where Portugal came 6th.

 In 2025 he was part of the Portugal team that reached the semifinals of the World Championship for the first time in history.
 They lost the semifinals to Denmark and the third place playoff to France.
+At the 2026 European Men's Handball Championship he was part of the Portugal team that got 5th place, their best ever finish at a European Championship.